 It is unclear how many federally assisted contracts have suffered from anti-competitive and costly PLA mandates, but snapshots of data demonstrate it is significant.

-For example, according to a U.S. Department of Transportation’s (DOT) Federal Highway Administration (FHWA) November 2016 report, lawmakers during the Obama era mandated PLAs on more than 400 state and local construction projects (totaling $8.866 billion) that received federal assistance and formal approval from the FHWA.
+For example, according to a U.S. Department of Transportation’s (DOT) Federal Highway Administration (FHWA) February 2017 report, lawmakers during the Obama era mandated PLAs on 382 state and local construction projects (totaling an estimated $8.723 billion) that received federal assistance and formal approval from the FHWA.

 In addition, the U.S. Department of Housing and Urban Development (HUD) has been “vigorously promoting PLAs with housing authorities, redevelopment agencies and city governments,” according to remarks by former HUD Secretary Shaun Donovan at a 2010 National Alliance for Fair Contracting Conference in Washington, D.C., and at a 2011 White House Emerald Cities Collaborative Briefing.
 To date, HUD has pushed housing authorities procuring construction projects supported by federal dollars from HUD to mandate PLAs on projects in Boston, Chicago, New Orleans, Oakland, Philadelphia and Portland.